TunaYagci/screenshot-service/README.md

 ## Local development

-(If you want to run the services locally in your IDEA)
+(If you want to run the services locally in your IDE)

 1. You still need Docker to run Kafka and Chrome services.
 1. `cd /dev`